Self-Contrastive Forward-Forward Algorithm: Introduction

 \item We present the first demonstration of the FF approach being successfully applied to sequential data.
 Our findings show that the proposed SCFF method effectively learns representations from time-varying sequential data using a recurrent neural network.
-In the Free Spoken Digit Dataset (FSDD), SCFF training results in an accuracy improvement of over 10 percentage points compared to scenarios where hidden connections remain untrained (random).
+In the Free Spoken Digit Dataset (FSDD), SCFF training improves accuracy by approximately 10 percentage points compared to reservoir computing methods.

-\item We conduct a theoretical and illustrative analysis of the distribution of negative examples generated with our method in comparison to positive examples within the data space.
-The analysis reveals that negative data points consistently position themselves between distinct clusters of positive examples.
-This positioning suggests that negative examples play a crucial role in pushing apart and further separating adjacent positive clusters, thereby enhancing the efficiency of classification.
+\item We conduct a theoretical and illustrative analysis of the distribution of negative examples within the data space.
+The analysis reveals that negative data points consistently position themselves between distinct clusters of positive examples, which suggests that negative examples play a crucial role in pushing apart and further separating adjacent positive clusters, thereby enhancing the efficiency of classification.

 \end{itemize}